New entertainment and cinema planned in KAFD with SSH

-(MENAFN- SASH & Comoany) Riyadh, Saudi Arabia, 3 October 2023: Leading architectural and engineering consultancy SSH has partnered with King Abdullah Financial District Development & Management Company (KAFD DMC) in Saudi Arabia to deliver multiple packages comprising architecture, comprehensive multi-disciplinary design, engineering design, and sub-consultancy services.
+(MENAFN- IHC) Leading architectural and engineering consultancy SSH has partnered with King Abdullah Financial District Development & Management Company (KAFD DMC) in Saudi Arabia to deliver multiple packages comprising architecture, comprehensive multi-disciplinary design, engineering design, and sub-consultancy services.
 The partnership with SSH contributes to KAFD's vision as Riyadh's prime business and lifestyle destination.

 Set in the heart of the Saudi capital Riyadh, KAFD features 1.6 million square meters of state-of-the-art office space, world-class facilities, and iconic luxury residences, designed to transform the way urban communities live, work, and play.
 A 22-kilometer drive from King Khalid Airport, KAFD is a key driver of Riyadh’s economic ambitions and is the largest LEED certified mixed-use financial district in the world.
 It is owned and managed by the King Abdullah Financial District Development and Management Company (KAFD DMC).